Sign In / Sign Out

 (see the MSTP Handbook for more specific information):

-The program requires 30 credits of coursework including an oral presentation of a written Applied Project report (HSD 593), a Policy Workshop in Washington, DC (HSD 505), and an Internship (HSD 584):
+The program requires 30 credits of coursework including an oral presentation of a written Applied Project report (HSD 593), and an MSTP Professional Development Seminar series.

 Six (6) credits of required core courses:

 Nine (9) credits of restricted elective courses from a list provided by the Degree Program Chair

 Students may submit a syllabus from another course for review as a Restricted Elective.

 Nine (9) credits of electives approved by the degree program chair.